citp/privacy-policy-historical/s/su/sus/suse.com.md

-> *The following text is extracted and transformed from the suse.com privacy policy that was archived on 2006-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060619212914id_/http%3A//www.novell.com/company/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the suse.com privacy policy that was archived on 2007-10-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071012132235id_/http%3A//www.novell.com/company/policies/privacy) for the most accurate reproduction.*

-# NOVELL: Privacy Policy
+# Privacy Policy

 ## Novell Online Privacy Policy
 Effective on: 15 March 2006